 Facebook isn't just a collection of personal home pages and a place to declare your allegiance to your friends.
 Facebook is gradually turning on features that allow it to leverage its massive user base to encroach on a wide swath of Internet businesses.
 Consider photos.
 Google, Yahoo!, and MySpace all spent millions to acquire photo sharing sites (Picasa, Flickr, and Photobucket, respectively).
-But Facebook didn't acquire anyone.
+But to become the web's leading photo sharing service, Facebook didn't acquire anyone.
 The site simply turned on a substandard photo-sharing feature and quickly became the biggest photo-sharing site on the Web.
 Facebook users now post over three billion photos each month.J.
-Kincaid, "Facebook Users Uploaded a Record 750 Million Photos over New Year"s," TechCrunch, January 3, 2011.
+Kincaid, "Facebook Users Uploaded a Record 750 Million Photos over New Year's," TechCrunch, January 3, 2011.

-Video is also on the rise, with Facebookers sharing eight million videos each month.
+Video is also on the rise.
 YouTube will get you famous, but Facebook is the place most go to share clips they only want friends to see.F.
 Vogelstein, "Mark Zuckerberg: The Wired Interview," Wired, June 29, 2009.
-And with all those eyeballs turning to Facebook for video, why not go after Netflix business, too?
-The year 2011 saw Facebook team with Warner Bros. to stream "rentals" of several titles, including The Dark Knight, the first two Harry Potter films, and Inception.A.
-Pulver, "Warner's Facebook Streaming Service Builds Challenge to Netflix," Guardian, March 28, 2011.
+Facebook users share video at a rate ten times greater than those on Twitter, P. Sawers, "Facebook Drives 10 Times More Video Shares Than Twitter as Online TV Viewing Rises Sharply," The Next Web, Febraury 15, 2012. and services like Viddy are bringing in tens of millions of new users who capture and share video via their mobile devices.L.
+Segall, "Video Apps Battle to be the Next Instagram," CNN Money, May 11, 2012 And with all those eyeballs turning to Facebook for video, why not become a destination to watch movies and TV shows, too?
+Facebook has worked with major studios to stream "rentals" of blockbusters that include The Dark Knight, the Harry Potter films, and Inception.
+Netflix integrates so tightly with Facebook that the firm's CEO sits on Facebook's board.

-Other markets are also under attack.
 Facebook has become the first-choice communication service for this generation, and with Facebook's unified messaging feature, the site will prioritize e-mail, text messages, and chat in a single inbox, bubbling your friends ahead of the spam.
 It'll even give you a facebook.com e-mail address.M.
 Helft, "Facebook Offers New Messaging Tool," New York Times, November 15, 2010.
 Look out Gmail, Hotmail, and Yahoo!-if users check mail within Facebook, they may visit the big e-mail players less often (meaning less ad revenue for the e-mail firms).

 Facebook is a kingmaker, opinion catalyst, and traffic driver, so media outlets want to be friends.
+Games firms, music services, video sites, daily deal services, media outlets, and more, all integrate into Facebook's Ticker, each hoping that a quick post of activity to Facebook will help spread their services virally.
 While in the prior decade news stories would carry a notice saying, "Copyright, do not distribute without permission," major news outlets today display Facebook icons alongside every copyrighted story, encouraging users to "share" the content on their profile pages.
-Great for Facebook, but a sharp elbow to Digg.com and Del.icio.us, which have both seen their link sharing appeal free-fall, even though they showed up first.D.
-Lyons, "Digg This: A Cautionary Tale for Web 2.0 Companies," Newsweek,
+Great for